duanzhiihao/CEPDOF_tools/README.md

 - [pycocotools](https://github.com/cocodataset/cocoapi) (for Windows users, please refer to [this GitHub repo](https://github.com/maycuatroi/pycocotools-window))

 ## Visualization
-An exmaple for parsing and visualizing the annotations is provided in [visualize_demo.ipynb](https://github.com/duanzhiihao/CEPDOF_tools/blob/master/visualize_demo.ipynb).
+Exmaple code for parsing and visualizing the annotations is provided in [visualize_demo.ipynb](https://github.com/duanzhiihao/CEPDOF_tools/blob/master/visualize_demo.ipynb).

 ## Evaluation on CEPDOF
-Our evaluation code is built upon `pycocotools` so the usage is similar to it, except that we require `[cx, cy, w, h, degree (clockwise)]` for each bounding box.
-An exapmle for evaluation on CEPDOF is provided in [eval_demo.ipynb](https://github.com/duanzhiihao/CEPDOF_tools/blob/master/eval_demo.ipynb).
-The detection results should be in the JSON format like `video_0_results.json`.
+Our evaluation code is built upon [pycocotools](https://github.com/cocodataset/cocoapi) so the usage is similar to it, except that we use `[cx, cy, w, h, degree (clockwise)]` instead of `[x1, y1, w, h]` for each bounding box.
+The detection results should be in the JSON format as in `video_0_results.json`.
+Example code for evaluation on CEPDOF is provided in [eval_demo.ipynb](https://github.com/duanzhiihao/CEPDOF_tools/blob/master/eval_demo.ipynb).

 ## Evaluation on HABBOF
 **!!TO DO!!** For backward compatibility, we will release code for evaluation on the [HABBOF](https://vip.bu.edu/habbof/) dataset.

 ## Citation
-If you publish any work reporting results on the CEPDOF or HABBOF dataset, please cite the corresponding paper.
+If you publish any work reporting results on the CEPDOF or the HABBOF dataset, please cite the corresponding paper.